2024 Celebrity Judge

 The Montgomery County Poet Laureate (MCPL) program was founded by Joanne Leva of Lansdale, PA, to recognize and promote excellence in poetry and support the growth and visibility of the poetry community.
 Since its inception in 1999, MCPL has expanded the many programs available to experience and learn about poetry in part through the Poet Laureate’s community service projects.

-Winner of the 2021 Montgomery County Poet Laureate Competition
+2023 Montgomery County Poet Laureate

 The mission of MCPL is to bring poets together to share their thoughts and ideas about poetry and expose the community to rich poetic traditions.
 We invite the community to partake in the myriad of free programs and projects lead by our very own Poets Laureate.
 Finally, and perhaps most importantly, the MCPL program regards poetry as a local public art form and offers both awareness of and involvement in an artistic and cultural outlet.

 The Montgomery County Poet Laureate Program was started in 1998 by Joanne Leva.
-As a member of the Indian Valley Arts Foundation, Joanne recognized the value of personal expression through the literary arts and poetry and saw an opportunity to benefit the community, offer broad-based education for people of all ages and improve the access to cultural outlets leading her to form the MCPL.
+As a member of the Indian Valley Arts Foundation, Joanne recognized the value of personal expression through the literary arts and poetry and saw an opportunity to benefit the community, offer broad-based education for people of all ages, and improve the access to cultural outlets, leading her to form the MCPL.